bhattaraipawan/LLM/research_artifacts/README.md

 initial labeling, reducing anchoring bias.
 It also records the exact process UUID for selected database processes.

-> Status: this workbook is an evaluation template / in-progress reference set.
-> Blank expert cells must not be interpreted as completed ground-truth labels.

 ## Why these artifacts are included